close

 The principle of solidarity: both a strength and a weakness

 "Insurance alone does not protect against loss of prosperity," concludes Emilia Garcia-Appendini.
 "What counts is economic resilience – in other words, how quickly income, employment and consumption recover after a disaster.
 However, the Norwegian experience suggests that recovery can be slow."
-This insight is also likely to be significant for Swiss politics, as the Confederation has a somewhat fragmented insurance regime.
+This insight is also likely to be significant for Swiss politics.

 Symposium in Oslo: international stage for climate risks